tommaisey/loon/README.md

     -- The reason it's accessed this way is so that your plugin can be configured -- multiple different times (e.g. in different files) without getting conflicted.
-    -- This data will always represent the configured data as it was at the time -- when the test this assertion live in was defined.
+    -- This data will always represent the configured data as it was at the time -- when the test containing this assertion was defined.
 It's a bit roundabout, -- but we've found it useful (necessary, actually) in the snapshot plugin. local customData = assert(loon.plugin.getCustomData())
     return a == b and a ~= customData